Course: CIS451/651 Data Compression in Multimedia

 2. Clearly label your answers, and please submit them in the order assigned.

-3. (repeated from course syllabus) Academic Honesty: Students in one group are not permitted to access or compare homework, program, or project answers with those of any other student (past or present, alive or dead) or any Internet web site prior to submitting the assignment.
-Comparing answers before submitting one's work, or getting answers off of the Internet is considered cheating.
+3. (repeated from course syllabus) Academic Honesty: Unless explicitly stated otherwise, students are not permitted to access or compare any homework, or program-project answers with those of any other student or group past or present, alive or dead, or any Internet web site prior to submitting the assignment.
+Comparing answers, or getting answers off the Internet before submitting one's work is considered cheating.
 If you do not have time to complete an assignment, it is better to submit partial solutions than to get answers from someone else.
-Students who compare answers prior to submission should be keenly aware that in this class, they are cheating, and if caught, will be prosecuted according to University guidelines.
-This applies both to the student who gets answers and the student who gives answers.
+While it is obviously difficult to enforce this policy, students who do not follow this policy should be keenly aware that in this class, they are cheating, and if caught, will be prosecuted according to University guidelines.
+This applies both to the student (or group) who gets answers and the student (or group) who gives answers.

-4. (repeated from course syllabus) Lateness Policy: Unexcused late assignments will be penalized up to 5% per day not including weekends up to a 10-day maximum penalty of 50%.
-Without prior discussion with the professor, assignments will not be accepted more than two weeks late.
+4. (repeated from course syllabus) Lateness Policy: Assignments are due at the beginning of class.
+Unexcused late assignments will be penalized up to 10% per school day (weekends do not count) up to a 2-day maximum penalty of 20%.
+Without prior discussion with the professor, assignments will not be accepted more than two school days late.